Don't spend another 3 months on the constant content treadmill

 The Minimalist Content Planning Toolkit is a resource bundle that combines educational videos and actionable templates to create your minimalist content marketing calendar for the quarter ahead.

-In this toolkit, I'll walk you through how to apply the rules of minimalist content marketing to your own marketing calendar, so you can run consistent content campaigns that get great results with less content.
+In this on-demand toolkit, I'll walk you through how to apply the rules of minimalist content marketing to your own marketing calendar, so you can run consistent content campaigns that get great results with less content.

-We'll be going through my content planning process step-by-step, with tools and templates for each step to help you to actually get the work done.
+You'll go through my content planning process step-by-step, with tools and templates for each step to help you to actually get the work done.

 That way, you're not walking away from the workshop with even more ideas that you don't know what to do with and never implement.